 An example in e-commerce is Etsy, which gives the personality of someone who makes quality products (in many cases hand-made) and personalizes the whole purchasing process.
 It emphasizes this in its slogan “the marketplace we make together,” immediately changing your perception of Etsy from a website with products (such as Amazon or Ebay) to a quaint market in a small town where people bring their DIY goods to sell and exchange among themselves.
 It creates a warm atmosphere and gives a mental image of a mother of three who makes quilts or house décor in her free time, and creates an emotional as opposed to rational approach to the products.

 With these three questions you should already have an idea of who your customer is, and in turn who you are as a brand.
-The most popular characteristics in brand personality, according to researcher Jennifer L. Aaker are as follows:

 These were determined to be the most effective, so if you are unsure of where to start with your personality, these five are good jumping-off point to develop your idea further.
 From here you should begin to build your brand with this persona in mind and should see results and customer loyalty, as long as your personality is loyal to your customer.